MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-I-Office-Workers-Compensation-Programs-Department-Labor/subchapter-C-Energy-Employees-Occupational-Illness-Compensation-Program-Act-2000/part-30-Claims-Compensation-Under-Energy-Employees-Occupational-Illness-Compensation-Program-Act-2000-as-Amended/subpart-I-WageLoss-Determinations-Under-Part-E-EEOICPA/subjectgroup-ECFRd6e316e227dcbb2-General-Provisions/section-30.800.md

 (b) The percentage of his or her average annual wage that the employee was able to earn during the calendar year(s) in question as determined by OWCP in accordance with § 30.811; and

-(c) Whether the employee's inability to earn at least as much as his or her average annual wage was due to a covered illness as defined in § 30.5(r).
+(c) Whether the employee's inability to earn at least as much as his or her average annual wage was due to a covered illness as defined in § 30.5(s).

+[71 FR 78534, Dec.
+29, 2006, as amended at 84 FR 3059, Feb.
+8, 2019]